daltonclaybrook/gb-gift/docs/notes.md

 Procedure for populating shadow buffer:

 - Timer interrupt fires each time a new letter should be written to the screen.
-(If the slowest timer is still too fast, we can decrement a memory register instead and write a letter when this register reaches zero.)
 -